schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 The original pfSense guide features a [large section of hardware recommendations](https://nguvu.org/pfsense/pfsense-baseline-setup/#Hardware%20selection) and [installation instructions](https://nguvu.org/pfsense/pfsense-baseline-setup/#Install%20pfSense).

-As already mentioned earlier, I bought the [Deciso DEC630](https://www.deciso.com/product-catalog/dec630/) appliance from Deciso which is why I'm not advising on hardware choices.
-Have a look on the [official hardware sizing & setup guidelines](https://docs.opnsense.org/manual/hardware.html) for more information.
+As mentioned earlier, I bought the [Deciso DEC630](https://www.deciso.com/product-catalog/dec630/) appliance from Deciso, which is why I'm not advising on hardware choices.
+Have a look at the [official hardware sizing & setup guidelines](https://docs.opnsense.org/manual/hardware.html) for more information.
 See also [Initial Installation & Configuration](https://docs.opnsense.org/manual/install.html).

 ## Initial Wizard Configuration